Revolutionary-Games/Thrive/doc/style_guide.md

 - For spacing elements use either a spacer (that has a visual appearance) or for invisible space use an empty Control with rect `minsize` set to the amount of blank you want.

+- Don't use text in the GUI with leading or trailing spaces to add padding, see previous bullet instead.

 - Node names should not contain spaces, instead use PascalCase naming.